kailash-manasarovar/statement/docs/timeline/2026/july.md

 - But, curiously, they've brought thousands of Spanish along with them too - it's a last minute tour group of some variety.
 - Some of these are *obviously* embassy staff.
 - You see, you can tell hierarchies amongst groups in a flash if there's people everyone's scared of in there...
-- I make some joke about The Mayor of Shark City (it's been nearly three years they have refused to do anything for the babies and children of Denia now).
+- I make some joke about The Mayor of Shark City (it's been nearly three years they have refused to do anything for the babies and children of Dénia now).

 ![Mayor of Shark City](../../content/images/the-mayor-of-shark-city.png)